The Manifesto

 TAKEAWAY

 It bears repeating: transferring access to farm land (partially or completely) using a Farmstead Cooperative is not easy.
 In fact when compared to a cash sale, mortgage sale, lease agreement it’s probably the most difficult method to use.
-Significantly while it allows for shared access to land, it also demands shared responsibility for that land as long as one remains an equity member of any fraction.
+Significantly while it allows for shared access to land, it also demands shared responsibility for that land as long as one remains an equity share owning member.

 I still think, though, that the FC model offers maximum flexibility to land owners to access equity in a piece of farmland along with maximum protection of the agricultural land, and therefore we have chosen to apply it to our situation.
 We will try to be as honest and upfront in this blog about how it has worked (or not worked), how it can be improved, and whether it has achieved our goals.